 We may disclose your personal information to third parties which are providing services to us, including in the following circumstances:

 We may share aggregated and anonymised personal information with:

-This section explains how we collect, use and share personal information when we are engaging with the public and with organisations, including managing our enquiries function, delivering e-learning services, and otherwise engaging with the community through our website or communications activities (such as events, surveys, and newsletters ).
+This section explains how we collect, use, and share personal information when we are engaging with the public and with organisations.
+This includes managing our enquiries function, delivering e-learning services, and engaging with the community through our website or communications activities (such as events, surveys, and newsletters).